 You can pitch to your matched funds via your Project Dashboard once you have completed the basic project information.
 A good pitch is vital to give you the best chance of receiving a pledge.

 Spacehive partners across the country with councils, companies and foundations which want to support crowdfunding campaigns.
 They put funding pots on Spacehive which project creators are matched with depending on the type of project they have, and where they are located in the country.

-These funds can significantly boost campaigns, as they can potentially pledge thousands of pounds.
+These funds can significantly boost campaigns, as they can potentially pledge significant amounts.
 However, unlike your regular members of the crowd, you will first need to appeal directly to them in order to be considered.

 Spacehive makes this easy - we integrate their funding applications onto our platform so that you can do all of this through your Project Dashboard.

 Step 1: Get matched

 Once you've filled in the basic project information, you'll see this tab on the left hand side of your Project Dashboard called 'Funds'.
 If you click on this, it'll show which funds you have been matched with.
 Click on each fund to find out more information and start pitching.
 Please note that the Project Owner must submit the final version of the pitch.